jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/5 Complete Example Scripts.md

 EndFunction
 ```

-## Resurrect an Enemy on Death Script\[[edit](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&veaction=edit&section=26 "Edit section: Resurrect an Enemy on Death Script") | [edit source](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&action=edit&section=26 "Edit section: Resurrect an Enemy on Death Script")\]
+## Resurrect an Enemy on Death Script

-Created by [DarkWolfModding](http://www.nexusmods.com/skyrim/users/6211524/?).
 This is a script that will resurrect an enemy for a defined amount of times.

 ```
 Scriptname ResurrectEnemySCRIPT Extends Actor